jsidd06/rnThemePark/README.md

 - `NEG_SMALL`: Negative small size calculated based on the screen width.
 - `NEG_REGULAR`: Negative regular size calculated based on the screen width.

-### Rating Width
+### Width Metrics

-- `RATING_SMALL`: Rating width as a fraction of the screen width.
+- `WIDTH_SMALL`:Width calculated as a quarter of the screen width.
-- `RATING_MEDIUM`: Rating width as a fraction of the screen width.
+- `WIDTH_MEDIUM`: Width calculated as a third of the screen width.
+- `WIDTH_LARGE`:Width calculated as half of the screen width.
+- `WIDTH_XLARGE`: Width calculated as one and a half times the screen width.
+- `WIDTH_XXLARGE`: Full screen width.

+### Height Metrics

-- `RATING_LARGE`: Rating width as a fraction of the screen width.
+- `HEIGHT_SMALL` : Height calculated as a quarter of the screen height.
-- `RATING_XLARGE`: Rating width as a fraction of the screen width.
+- `HEIGHT_MEDIUM` : Height calculated as a third of the screen height.
+- `HEIGHT_LARGE` : Height calculated as half of the screen height.
-- `RATING_XXLARGE`: Rating width as the full screen width.
+- `HEIGHT_XLARGE` : Height calculated as one and a half times the screen height.
+- `HEIGHT_XXLARGE` : Full screen height.

 ## Font Sizes (FontSize)